 Picnicking and camping

-Nearby Martins Tank Campground has gas barbecue facilities and picnic tables.
+Book online for camping at Martins Tank Campground at our Park Stay WA website.
 Many park visitors stay at nearby Preston Beach, just outside the park’s boundaries.

 Lake Clifton is 25km south of Mandurah along Old Coast Road.